polar-app/polar-app/docs/SHARING.md

 # Requirements I need for a new system:

-  - need a token storage system so that users can add tokens to HTTP requests and have them properly resolved to the target URL.

-  - Tokens should only be visible to their original owner

-  - The owner should be able to revoke users but no one else

 - walk through the use cases of the protocol step by step and design it that way and cover each use case including N way sharing.

+# Protocol walk through.

-# individual user to user sharing with headless groups.
+## Individual user to user sharing with headless groups.

+  - A user wants to share a document with their colleagues

+    - They go into Polar and click the share button on the doc.
+This brings up a dialog box that prompts them for email addresses that they can add.

+    - The user then calls a cloud function called groupCreate (though this might need to be groupCreate or groupCreatOrUpdate or groupSetup)

+        - this provisions the group:

+        - sets the permissions (private)

+        - adds the users group_admin.members.pending

+        - we write a user_group_pending record for this user to accept/reject

+        - this optionally has a document that the user can reference if it's one or more documents that are being shared with them.

   - User is told about a new group (doc) that they can read

-    - This is done by adding a new group_pending table.
+    - This is done by adding a new user_group_pending table.
 This is also done when they are invited to private groups.
 Public groups don't need this type of permission.
 The user can just add themselves by the hook.

+        - But they can STILL be invited to a public group via this record if a new group is created plus we could use ML to match /suggest groups for them to join.

         - The permission for interacting with the group is mediated via a hook and the user can not mutate this data directly.

-        - this also updates a user_group table which just has a list of the users groups they have access too.
+        - This also updates a user_group table which just has a list of the users groups they have access too.
+This is used for authentication later and we read the user_group table to compute the group IDs and then the doc itself has a 'groups' record or 'visibility' that can be used.

   - User then adds the document to their own repo